vjadye/atm_project/README.md

 ### Introduction ###
 This repository implements a bank server for an ATM system.
-The requirements for the project are in this file and the system design is here.
+The requirements for the project are in atm-design-problem-requirements.pdf and the system design is in atm_design.drawio.png

 ### Setup ###
 Clone the git repo and run